dubzzz/dubzzz.github.io/drafts/Property_based_testing.md

 While my implementation was passing all the tests provided by the platform, it contained a bug.
 The property based testing was able to find it.

 The source code of the example is available at: https://runkit.com/dubzzz/codingame-example

+### UI testing

+Certainly one of the most surprising usage is to derive it for UI testing.
+I do use it to replace QA checks sometimes and it works pretty well.

+For instance I tested a 2048 written in Scala using this technic: https://dubzzz.github.io/scala-2048/

+## Conclusion

+I highly recommend that you give it a try on some snippets.

+By using it you will see how simply it can diagnose and find issues in code.
+A next story should come soon to provide useful hints concerning how you can find efficient properties for your algorithms.